cosmoinin/MGPT/README.md

 | #8            | a11        |
 | #9            | a02        |

-By default the range of wavenumbers is very large, because it is necessary to afterwards compute the CLPT correlation function.
-To reduce the range run the code as
+By default the range of wavenumbers is very large, because is necessary to compute the CLPT correlation function.
+To reduce the range, run the code as

 ```
-/MGPT/$ ./mgpt Nk=200 kmin=0.001 kmax=1
+/MGPT/$ ./mgpt Nk=100 kmin=0.001 kmax=0.2
 ```

-so the output will contain 200 k-points equally spaced in log intervals, from k=0.001 to kmax=1 h/Mpc
+so the output will contain 100 k-points equally spaced in log intervals, from k=0.001 to kmax=0.2 h/Mpc

-The 1-loop matter power spectrum is given by
+The 1-loop matter power spectrum is

 Ploop_m = PSL + P22 + P13

-and the 1-loop Lagrangian-biased tracers (X) power spectrum is given by
+and the 1-loop Lagrangian-biased tracers (X) power spectrum is

 Ploop_X = PSL + P22 + P13 + b1 * a10 + b2 * a01 + b1^2 * a20 +  b1 * b2 * a11 + b2^2 a02